chmarti1/lconfig/docs/reference.md

 #define LC_MAX_UART_BAUD 38400      // Highest COMRATE setting when in UART mode
 #define LC_MAX_NCOMCH   4           // maximum com channels to allow
 #define LC_MAX_AOBUFFER 512         // Maximum number of buffered analog outputs
+#define LC_MAX_DOWNSAMPLE 197       // Maximum downsample count
 #define LC_BACKLOG_THRESHOLD 1024   // raise a warning if the backlog exceeds this number.
 #define LC_CLOCK_MHZ    80.0        // Clock frequency in MHz
 #define LC_SAMPLES_PER_READ 64      // Data read/write block size
 #define LC_TRIG_EFOFFSET 2000       // Offset in trigger channel number for hardware trigger
+/* Downsample pre-filter cutoff frequency
+ * The 5th-order butterworth filters should be tuned to have a 0.1 magnitude
+ * at the downsampled nyquist frequency.
+A 5th-order butterworth filter has
+ * magnitude 0.1 at w/wc = 1.5833011217497763.
+If the sample rate is fs and
+ * the downsample number is N, the new sample rate is
+ *      fs' = fs / (1+N).
+ * The Nyquist frequency is
+ *      wn = pi fs / (1+N)
+ * If wn/wc = 1.5833011217497763, then
+ *      wc = 0.6315917965717448 pi fs / (1+N)
+ * The parameter required by the tf_butterworth() function is wc * ts or
+ *      wc / fs = 0.6315917965717448 pi / (1+N) = 1.9842041481773725 / (1+N)
+ * Excessive downsampling can cause powers of this number to be very small.
+The
+ * LC_MAX_DOWNSAMPLE parameter establishes a maximum value for N.
+ */
+#define LC_FILTER_WC    1.9842041481773725
+#define LC_FILTER_ORDER 5

+#define LC_SE_NCH 199               // single-ended negative channel number

 #define LC_DEF_NSAMPLE 64           // Default nsample value
 #define LC_DEF_AI_NCH LC_SE_NCH     // Default ainegative value (single-ended)